IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/ansible/README.md

 # Manage z/OS Logical Partions using GitOps with Terraform Enterprise, Ansible Automation Platform, and Event-Driven Ansible

 Automation is the backbone of scalable, reliable, and secure infrastructure.
 When you work with z/OS logical partitions (LPARs), combining GitOps, Terraform, Ansible Automation Platform, and Event-Driven Ansible creates a powerful, event-driven and declarative infrastructure as code (IaC).
-Automation is the backbone of scalable, reliable, and secure infrastructure.
-When you work with z/OS logical partitions (LPARs), combining GitOps, Terraform, Ansible Automation Platform, and Event-Driven Ansible creates a powerful, event-driven and declarative infrastructure as code (IaC).

 You can use this sample to implement GitOps, Terraform, Ansible Automation Platform, and Event-Driven Ansible to import and update existing z/OS LPARs via the Hardware Management Console (HMC) APIs.
 This powerful combination of tools allows for efficient and automated management of z/OS LPARs, ensuring that your infrastructure is always up-to-date and configured correctly.